Abnormal psychology: Asylums

 The act of placing individuals with mental illness in a separate facility known as an asylum dates to 1547, when King Henry VIII of England established the St. Mary of Bethlehem asylum in London.
 This hospital, nicknamed Bedlam, was famous for its deplorable conditions.
 Asylums remained popular throughout the Middle Ages and the Renaissance era.
 These early asylums often had miserable conditions.
 Patients were seen as a "burden" to society, locked away and treated almost like beasts to be dealt with, rather than patients needing treatment.
 However, many of the patients received helpful medical treatment.
 There was scientific curiosity into abnormal behavior, although it was rarely investigated in the early asylums.
 Inmates in these early asylums were often put on display for profit, as they were viewed as less than human.
 The early asylums were basically modifications of the existing criminal institutions.

-In the late 18th century, the idea of humanitarian treatment for the patients gained much favor, due to the work of Philippe Pinel in France.
+In the late 18th century, the idea of humane treatment for patients gained favor due to the work of Philippe Pinel in France.
 He pushed for the idea that the patients should be treated with kindness, and not the cruelty inflicted on them, as if they were animals or criminals.
 His experimental ideas, such as removing the chains from the patients, were met with reluctance.
-The experiments in kindness proved to be a great success, which helped to bring about a reform in the way mental institutions would be run.
+The experiments in kindness proved a great success, helping reform how mental institutions would be run.

-Institutionalization would continue to improve throughout the 19th and 20th century, as a result of the work of many humanitarians such as Dorothea Dix, and the mental hygiene movement which promoted the physical well-being of the mental patients.
+Institutionalization would continue to improve throughout the 19th and 20th centuries, as a result of the work of many humanitarians such as Dorothea Dix and the mental hygiene movement, which promoted the physical well-being of people with mental health conditions.
 "Dix, more than any other figure in the nineteenth century, made people in America and virtually all of Europe aware that the insane were being subjected to incredible abuses."
 Through this movement, millions of dollars were raised to build new institutions to house the mentally ill.
-Mental hospitals began to grow substantially in numbers during the 20th century, as care for the mentally ill increased in them.
+Mental hospitals grew substantially in number during the 20th century as care for the mentally ill increased.

 By 1939, there were over 400,000 patients in state mental hospitals in the US.
 Hospital stays were normally quite long for the patients, with some individuals being treated for many years.
-These hospitals, while better than the asylums of the past, were still lacking in the means of effective treatment for the patients.
+These hospitals, while better than the asylums of the past, still lacked the means to provide effective treatment for patients.
 Even though the reform movement had occurred, patients were often still met with cruel and inhumane treatment.

-Things began to change in the year 1946, when Mary Jane Ward published the influential novel titled The Snake Pit, which was made into a popular movie of the same name.
-The book called attention to the conditions which mental patients faced, and helped to spark concern in the general public to create more humane mental health care in these overcrowded hospitals.
+Things began to change in 1946, when Mary Jane Ward published the influential novel The Snake Pit, which was adapted into a popular movie of the same name.
+The book called attention to the conditions that people with a mental health condition faced, and helped to spark concern in the general public to create more humane mental health care in these overcrowded hospitals.